flux-framework/flux-core/doc/man1/flux-shell.rst

   verbosity, though setting this value larger than 2 currently has no effect.

-.. option:: nosetpgrp=INT
+.. option:: nosetpgrp

-  If nonzero, disables the use of :linux:man2:`setpgrp` to launch each job task in its own process group.
+  Disable the use of :linux:man2:`setpgrp` to launch each job task in its own process group.
 This will cause signals to be delivered only to direct children of the shell.